Feeling overwhelmed by the world these days? One of these meditation retreats could help restore your calm

 7. Holy Isle Mediation Retreat

 The retreat offers talks, classes and seminars like “The ABCs of Meditation,” led by visiting BBC actor-cum-Buddhist Alistair Appleton.
-Apart from meditation and learning about Buddhism, guests can walk along paths beside the rugged coastline and through the island’s grassy hills, or help out in the gardens on the ground, which provide some of the natural food served to guests.
+Apart from meditation and learning about Buddhism, you can walk along paths beside the rugged coastline and through the island’s grassy hills, or help out in the gardens on the ground, which provide some of the natural food served to guests.

 8. Osho Meditation Centre